At a Glance

 Free.
 Gravel lots located throughout.
 See trail map at link at left for locations.

 From Chestertown in Kent County: Follow MD Route 20 west and then south into Rock Hall.
 Turn left (south) at flashing light onto Main Street/MD Route 445.
 Go south 8 miles to the bridge over the Chester River and cross the bridge to enter the refuge.
 There is a pull-off near the bridge where waterfowl can be viewed in winter and terns and shorebirds in spring/summer.
 See trail map at link at left for other viewing locations.

-Kent County: Buckingham Public Landing & Morgnec Road Public Landing ◾ Chesapeake Farms & St. Paul’s Millpond, Millington Wildlife Management Area ◾ Sassafras Natural Resources Management Area and Turner’s Creek Park
+Kent County: Buckingham Public Landing & Morgnec Road Public Landing ◾ Chesapeake Farms & St. Paul’s Millpond ◾ Chestertown: Wilmer Park, Wayne Gilchrest Trail, & Chestertown WWTP ◾ Cypress Branch State Park ◾ Millington Wildlife Management Area ◾ Sassafras Natural Resources Management Area & Turner’s Creek Park

 Bottomland DeciduousConifersHedgerows Hay Meadows, Pasture, Grass FieldOld Fields, Shrubby Meadows Forested SwampFreshwater Marsh or FloodplainJetties & SeawallsMud Flats (Tidal or Non-Tidal)Open Ocean, Bay, or EstuaryRivers & StreamsSalt or Brackish Marsh

-Type:#1 Hotspot in County or CityAudubon Important Bird AreasChesapeake Bay Eastern ShoreChesapeake Bay Gateways NetworkDriving Tours (Birding By Car)Hiker-Biker Trails (Paved)National Wildlife RefugesThe Rivers of the Eastern ShoreWater Trails
+Type:#1 Hotspot in County or CityAudubon Important Bird AreasChesapeake Bay Eastern ShoreChesapeake Bay Gateways NetworkDriving Tour (Roadside Birding)Hiker-Biker Trails (Paved)National Wildlife RefugesThe Rivers of the Eastern ShoreWater Trails